Making a Difference Right Here at Home

 Association for Home & Hospice Care of North Carolina

-Gina is on the Board of Directors for the [Association for Home & Hospice Care of North Carolina] (AHHC).
-AHHC is a nonprofit trade association representing providers of home health, hospice, palliative care, personal care, private duty nursing and companion/sitter services.
+We have served on the board of AHHC, which is a nonprofit trade association representing providers of home health, hospice, palliative care, personal care, private duty nursing and companion/sitter services.
 Its mission is to provide resources, education, advocacy and leadership.

 Cary Chamber of Commerce